victorp13/videoindexer-zoommedia/README.md

 ## How to get the Zoom Media token

-The Zoom Media service does require signup; please contact <info@zoommedia.nl>.
+The Zoom Media service does require signup; please contact <info@zoommedia.ai>.

 Once signed up, a token can be generated on the Settings page